Our content may include links to products from our partners

 A red/black marubozu indicates a strong bearish signal, especially if it appears on a resistance level.
 The lowest level/the highest level of this candle, as well as the mid-point.
-It’s usually a support in a bullish market/a resistance in a bearish market, as you can see on from the red circle.
+It’s usually supported in a bullish market/resistance in a bearish market, as you can see on from the red circle.

 It is therefore easy to spot important levels where prices could react.
 But, this is also a tool that can help you in your money management to place effective protective stop-losses.

 Conversely, the more indecisive market participants are, the shorter the candlestick will be.
 This brings us to an important indecision pattern called the doji.
 It is a candlestick where opening and closing prices are the same (or very close) that it forms a simple horizontal line.

 This is the most extreme form of indecision pattern in strong bullish or bearish markets.
 Doji happening in a rangy market won’t really have any specific signification.

 You can find different forms of doji: standard doji, long legged doji, dragonfly doji, gravestone doji.